Other Remuneration Information:

 Chief Executive Officer

-The period of notice applicable to the CEO’s service contract is six months for Elisa and three months for the CEO.
-Should the contract be terminated by Elisa, the CEO is entitled to receive severance pay equal to the total salary of 24 months, less the salary for the period of notice.
+The period of notice applicable to the CEOs service contract is six months for both parties.
+Should the contract be terminated by Elisa, the CEO is entitled to receive severance pay equal to the total salary for 18 months, less the salary for the period of notice.

 Other members of Elisa’s Executive Board